 Seminar The Self: Contemporary Philosophical Perspectives

 Please click here for general information and the reading list.
-All other information is to be found on the University's moodle page (only for students).
+All other information for students is to be found on the University's moodle page.

 Discussion of the Minimal Self in Embodiment, Enaction, and Culture